MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 Upon the Scans completion we then provide the customer with their Scan Report and we will discuss this in greater detail in the next section.

-Scan Reports
+## Scan Reports

-The Scan results and their corresponding Scan Report are essential in aiding you in planning your migration with your customers.
+The scan results and the corresponding scan report are essential in aiding you in planning your migration with your customers.
 They provide useful stats in determining the following:

-How many users own files/data?
+- How many users own files/data?
-How many users own over 400,000 files?
+- How many users own over 400,000 files?
-How many users are without a matching Destination account?
+- ow many users are without a matching Destination account?
-How many users failed to Scan?
+- How many users failed to Scan?
-How many users currently have files/folders that exceed 400 characters in length in their Source?
+- How many users currently have files/folders that exceed 400 characters in length in their Source?

-These questions are answered by the generation of the Scan Report and will help you guide your customers to determine who to migrate and how we want to migrate.

-In order to obtain the Scan Results we will want to be log into the customers account on the tool and under Migration Manager select Migration Actions > Scan Reports (zip file).
+To obtain the Scan Results you want to be log into the customers account on the tool and under Migration Manager select Migration Actions > Scan Reports (zip file).